 NFL FanDuel Jackpot: Bet Anytime TD on Ravens-Dolphins for Chance at Bonus Bets 10/30/25

 The NFL is rolling along, and FanDuel Sportsbook has plenty of ways to get in on the action!
-With the Baltimore Ravens and Miami Dolphins kicking off Week 9 on Thursday night, FanDuel has a special promotion for all customers.
+With the Baltimore Ravens and Miami Dolphins kicking off Week 9 tonight, FanDuel has a special promotion for all customers.

 Use a token to place an Anytime TD wager on the Ravens vs. Dolphins game.
 If your player scores the first OR last touchdown of the game, you'll get a share of $2 million in Bonus Bets.
 That's $1 million for first touchdown and $1 million for last touchdown!